-Teaching experience is considered to be an integral part of the training of all graduate students, and is required each year of all students, with the exception of students in their final year of study.
+Teaching experience is considered to be an integral part of the training of all graduate students, and is required each year of all students, with the exception of students in their fifth year of study.
 First-year students usually fulfill this requirement by assisting with grading.
 Upper-level students fulfill this requirement by serving as a teaching assistant for at least one course in an academic year.

-- Potential employers, particularly academic employers, often specifically inquire about the quality of teaching performed by job candidates from the department.
+Potential employers, particularly academic employers, often specifically inquire about the quality of teaching performed by job candidates from the department.
 Our students have found teaching experience to be a valuable asset.

-Responsibilities to each course assignment begin on the first day of classes of that quarter and end 48 hours after the final examination.The work of teaching assistants varies with the course and the faculty member who has primary responsibility but generally includes answering questions about homework problems in the recitation section (which meets weekly for each course), grading homework, and proctoring and grading quizzes, mid-terms, and final exams.
+Responsibilities to each course assignment begin on the first day of classes of that quarter and end 48 hours after the final examination.The work of teaching assistants varies with the course and the faculty member who has primary responsibility but generally includes answering questions about homework problems in the recitation section (which meets weekly for each course), grading homework, as well as proctoring and grading quizzes, mid-terms, and final exams.
 The faculty member teaching the course makes specific arrangements with his/her teaching assistants concerning their duties.
-Recitation sections meet on Tuesday or Thursday; the lectures are on Monday, Wednesday and Friday, although there may be occasional departures from this model.
+Recitation sections meet on Tuesday or Thursday and the lectures are on Mon/Wed/Fri, although there may be occasional departures from this model.
 Classes begin on the hour and last for 50 minutes.

 It is department policy that a teaching assistant’s assigned instructional duties should take no more than four hours per course per week.
 A teaching assistant who feels he/she is overburdened should consult with the professor in charge of the course.
 If problems persist, the Director of Graduate Studies should be notified.

-- Faculty members are required by College legislation to have their undergraduate courses evaluated by the students; this includes an opportunity for students to evaluate their recitation sections.
+Faculty members are required by college legislation to have their undergraduate courses evaluated by the students.
+This includes an opportunity for students to evaluate their recitation sections.
 The information collected is returned to the faculty member and to the department chairperson.
 This, and other methods of evaluation, are used by the department in assessing how well teaching assistants are carrying out their duties.
 A graduate student whose teaching is determined to be unsatisfactory may become ineligible for University financial support.

-Graduate students undergo teacher training during the fall quarter of their second year by participating in Math 580 Seminar in College Teaching.
-First-year students perform supervised grading of exams in one undergraduate course per quarter.
+Graduate students undergo teacher training during the fall quarter of their second year by participating in Math 580: Seminar in College Teaching.
+First year students perform supervised grading of exams in one undergraduate course per quarter.

-Summer School Teaching
+Summer School Teaching Opportunities

 In order to provide teaching experience and some summer support, some students are given the opportunity to teach in the Summer School.
 This is usually offered to advanced students, chosen on the basis of evaluations of performance as a teaching assistant.